asdf-vm/asdf/docs/guide/upgrading-from-v0-14-to-v0-15.md

 now a binary rather than a shell function, so setting environment variables directly in the shell is no longer possible.

+### Executables Shims Resolve to Must Runnable by `syscall.Exec`

+The most obvious example of this breaking change are scripts that lack a proper shebang line. asdf 0.14.1 and older were implemented in Bash, so as long it was an executable that could be executed with Bash it would run.
+This mean that scripts lacking a shebang could still be run by `asdf exec`.
+With asdf 0.15.x implemented in Go we now invoke executables via Go's `syscall.Exec` function, which cannot handle scripts lacking a shebang.

+In practice this isn't much of a problem.
+Most shell scripts DO contain a shebang line.
+If a tool managed by asdf provides scripts that don't have a shebang line one will need to be added to them.

 ## Installation

 Installation of version 0.15.0 is much simpler than previous versions of asdf.
 It's just three steps: